Equinox “Industrial Strength” Green Stormwater Infrastructure (GSI) demonstration site improves water quality

 ECOSS and Equinox Studios joined forces to develop a first of-its-kind, large-scale industrial GSI demonstration site.
 The Equinox “Industrial Strength” GSI demonstration site showcases stormwater solutions that can be adopted by any industrial or manufacturing business to improve water quality from rainwater pollution.

-ECOSS is collaborating with business to effect innovative stormwater solutions.
+ECOSS is collaborating with businesses to install innovative stormwater solutions

 Polluted rainwater runoff is the leading source of pollution in Puget Sound.
 A 2015 study showed that local stormwater runoff from urban roadways is so toxic, it can kill an adult coho salmon in as little as 2½ hours.
 The effects are far reaching on the economy, community health and the environment, particularly our resident orca populations.

 During heavy rains, municipal stormwater systems are frequently overwhelmed, resulting in flooded streets, communities and businesses.
 Rainwater running off roofs and streets picks up contaminants like heavy metals before flowing into our water bodies like Puget Sound, Lake Washington and the Duwamish River.